danieltott/craft-sidebar-admin-links/README.md

 To install the plugin, follow these instructions.

 1. Open your terminal and go to your Craft project:

         cd /path/to/project

 2. Then tell Composer to load the plugin:

         composer require danieltott/sidebar-admin-links

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Sidebar Admin Links.

-## Sidebar Admin Links Overview

--Insert text here-

-## Configuring Sidebar Admin Links

--Insert text here-

-## Using Sidebar Admin Links

--Insert text here-

-## Sidebar Admin Links Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Dan Ott](https://dtott.com)